vkucukcakar/ip-list-updater-docker/README.md

 # vkucukcakar/ip-list-updater

-This image simply, updates Cloudflare (or other CDN) IP list and reloads Nginx (or Apache)!
+This Docker image simply, updates Cloudflare (or other CDN) IP list and reloads Nginx (or Apache)!

 ip-list-updater as Docker image. (ip-list-updater: Automatic CDN and bogon IP list updater for firewall and server configurations)